SgtAlexis/SgtBot/docs/PRIVACY.md

 The _Discord_ application may use stored data, as defined below, for different features including but not limited to: sending event messages related to players (when enabled) and command handling.
-No usage of data outside the aforementioned cases will happen and the data is not shared with any third-party site or service.
+No usage of data outside the aforementioned cases will happen, and the data is not shared with any third-party site or service.

 ## Stored Information